Richard B Wilson Junior School

 - Category Attribute

-- Richard B Wilson Junior School's student population of 1,351 students has grown by 8% over five school years.
+- Richard B Wilson Junior School's student population of 1,212 students has stayed relatively flat over five school years.

-- The teacher population of 73 teachers has grown by 10% over five school years.
+- The teacher population of 66 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-8|

 |Total Students||1,212 students|

 - Richard B Wilson Junior School is ranked within the top 30% of all 2,111 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 18:1 has decreased from 19:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AZ)|

 |Reading/Language Arts Test Scores (% Proficient)|